AnshumanSaxena/forestfiremodeling/README.md

 ## Description of Project

 We intended to create a dynamic and interactive visualization of the occurences of forest fires all over the United States.
-This visualization could be used as a go-to for online news and media outlets when looking for historical forest fire records and data.
+This visualization was designed to be used as a go-to for online news and media outlets when looking for historical forest fire records and data.

 This project was divided into two major parts:
 * data procurement and cleaning